svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 We can use the following regex expression for creation of the sequence diagram:
 <pre>^(SYS).*?: Informational: (?&lt;UCL&gt;[\w]+):.*?((?&lt;URT&gt;RQ)|(?&lt;URS&gt;RP)|(?&lt;UEV&gt;EV)).*?(to|from) (?&lt;US&gt;[\w]+) - (?&lt;UM&gt;.*?)\((?&lt;UA&gt;.*?)\)</pre>

-Result of search would look like:
+The result of the search would look like:

 ![Screenshot of the result, which contains UML items](./plant_uml_search_result.png)